-Welcome from the Principal
+Welcome From the Principal

-Dear Families,
+Dear families,

-Welcome to all our new and returning families.
+Welcome to the 2024-2025 school year.
+It is our pleasure to welcome all of our new and returning families.
 I hope you all had a safe, healthy and enjoyable summer.
-Our school team has been working hard to prepare to welcome your children back to school.

-We have a dedicated staff with a strong commitment to student learning, achievement and well-being.
-We are committed to supporting our students' transition back to school and to providing a learning environment where everyone feels safe, valued, welcome and respected.
+The professional and dedicated team of staff at our school have a strong commitment to supporting your child's learning, achievement and well-being.
+We have been working hard to prepare to welcome your child to school, and to create a learning environment where they feel safe, welcome, valued and respected.